Arnica After Surgery? Or Before?

 Yes, any time you plan to take repeated doses of a remedy, it should be in water so you can succuss a few times before each dose.
-This raises the potency so you don’t develop a “tolerance” to it or cause an accidental antidote.
+This raises the potency so you won’t develop a “tolerance” to it or cause an accidental antidote.
 However, don’t repeat mindlessly.
 If the first dose has worked, no need to repeat unless you’ve started to relapse.
-It’s not like the more you dose, the better you get!
-It’s more like, the more you dose, the more likely you are to aggravate!
+It’s not like the more you take, the better you get!
+It’s more like, the more you dose, the more likely you are to aggravate or spoil the case!
 There has to be a reason to repeat a remedy.
 If it’s already working, stop dosing!

 Is it helpful to take Arnica, for example, a few hours before the surgery?

 No, I wouldn’t do anything knowingly that might keep the anesthesia from working — that would be a disaster!